k4yt3x/video2x/README.md

 - Added image cleaner by @BrianPetkovsek which removes upscaled frames.
 - Fixed some PEP8 issues.
-- Exceptions in waifu2x are now caught, and script will now stop on waifu2x error instead of keep going on to FFMPEG.
+- Exceptions in waifu2x are now caught, and script will now stop on waifu2x error instead of keep going on to FFmpeg.

 ## Description